Braid group action and root vectors for the $q$-Onsager algebra: Introduction

 It was conjectured in \cite[Conjecture 1.2]{a-KolPel11} that quantum symmetric pairs of finite type have a natural action of a braid group, and it is reasonable to expect that such an action also exists in the Kac-Moody case.
 The Onsager algebra is invariant under the action of the braid group of $\slzh$, which is the free group in two generators.
 Hence we expect to find two suitable algebra automorphisms of the $q$-Onsager algebra $\cb_c$.
-We construct these automorphisms, $T_0$ and $T_1$, in Section \ref{sec:auto} and use them to define real root vectors $\{B_{n\delta+\alpha_0}, B_{n\delta+\alpha_1}\,|\,n\in \N_0\}$ very much in the spirit of \cite{a-Damiani93}.
+We construct these automorphisms, $T_0$ and $T_1$, in Section \ref{sec:auto} and use them to define real root vectors $\{B_{n\delta+\alpha_0}, B_{n\delta+\alpha_1}\,|\,n\in \Z\}$ very much in the spirit of \cite{a-Damiani93}.
+By definition the real root vectors satisfy \eqref{eq:pm-invariance}.
 The $q$-Onsager algebra $\cb_c$ is filtered with associated graded algebra $U^+$.
 The imaginary root vectors $\{B_{m\delta}\,|\,m\in\N\}$ are again defined as quadratic expressions in the real root vectors, however these expressions now involve additional terms of lower filter degree, see Section \ref{sec:imroot}.
 Once all root vectors are defined, the PBW basis of Theorem I is established by a filtered-graded argument using the PBW theorem for $U^+$ in \cite{a-Damiani93} and facts about the structure of quantum symmetric pairs, see \cite{a-Kolb14}.
 The commutation relations in Theorem II are again proved by an inductive calculation.
 This calculation is significantly harder than the corresponding calculations in \cite{a-Damiani93} due to the lower order terms in the definition of the imaginary root vectors $B_{m\delta}$.

 The fact that the coefficients in Theorem II lie in $(q-1)\big(\Z[q,q^{-1}]+\Z[q,q^{-1}]c\big)$ suggests a connection to integral forms.
-In particular, it is natural to ask whether the results of the present paper still hold if we relax our assumptions about $q$.
+In particular, it is natural to ask whether the results of the present paper still hold if we relax our assumptions about $q$ to include for example roots of unity.
 The answer is not straightforward and shall be considered elsewhere.